hu-po/warp-ik/README.md

 # `i`nverse `k`inematic solution evolution using nvidia `warp`

 uses an llm (e.g. claude,gpt,xai,gemini) to rewrite and improve the code solution to a multi-robot parallel inverse kinematics problem.
 Iterative rounds to improve solutions, called `morphs`, which are run in docker containers and compete to get the highest score.
 A basic evolutionary algorithm with mutation and selection improves the morphs over time.
+Uses various compute backends (x86, arm, big gpus, no gpus, etc)

 local setup